Economic tools in LCA – Life cycle costing, external costs and cost‑benefit analysis

 - Distinction between biophysical, economic and social externalities.
 Cost shifting and accounting for externalities in LCA and CBA.

 - Monetary valuation methods, their suitability for different applications.
+ISO 14008.
+Exercise with monetary valuation of impacts from a diesel engine.

 - Discounting, its rationale and the choice of discount rates in economic, social and environmental contexts.
+Exercises using the Ramsey formula, decreasing discount rates, and discounting in impact assessment.

 - The limitations of monetary valuation and economic analysis in LCA.